Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 where \(F\) is the F-symbol of the underlying unitary fusion category, see \figref{fig:Fmove}.
 These F-symbols obey the pentagon equation~\cite{6j_Pentagon_Equation}.
 The resulting structure is that of a unitary modular tensor category, familiar from the description of bosonic topologically ordered phases.

-For tensors with more legs, one iteratively decomposes into trivalent intertwiners, summing over internal charges on intermediate links.
+For tensors with more legs, one iteratively decomposes multi-legged vertices in terms of trivalent intertwiners, summing over the internal charges on all intermediate links.
 Different trivalent graphs are related by sequences of $F$-moves.
 We refer to this insensitivity to the underlying trivalent graph as \emph{background independence}~\cite{Background_Independent_Tensor_Networks}.

 The Abelian case is particularly simple.
-Fusion of irreps produces a single irrep, and all irreps are one dimensional.
+All irreps are one-dimensional and the fusion of any two irreps produces a single irrep.
 The Clebsch-Gordan tensors reduce to Kronecker delta functions enforcing charge conservation.
-The symmetry constraint for a \(2k\)-legged tensor then takes the form
+Thus, the symmetry constraint for a \(2k\)-legged tensor takes the form

 where \(B^{j_{1},\dots,j_{2k}} = 1\) if the Abelian charge-selection rule is satisfied at the vertex and zero otherwise.
 There is no need to explicitly decompose into trivalent tensors in this case.